Go to Menu

 This WebReader user interface is available on learning management systems, websites, mobile apps, and more.

-3. What exactly is bimodal presentation?
+4. What exactly is bimodal presentation?

 Bimodal presentation simply refers to information that is presented in both audio and visual formats at the same time: reading a text, listening to it, and even having words (and/or sentences) highlighted along the way.

-Many students find that bimodal presentation improves reading comprehension, information retention, and decoding (the process of matching letter combinations to audible sounds).
+Many learners find that bimodal presentation improves reading comprehension, information retention, and decoding (the process of matching letter combinations to audible sounds).
 These benefits build student confidence and create a more positive view of reading, setting the stage for a lifetime of learning.

-4. What is Universal Design for Learning?
+5. What is Universal Design for Learning?

-Universal Design for Learning is a way of giving all learners an equal opportunity to learn, preparing the learning environment with flexible tools and materials to better meet the needs of every student.
+Universal Design for Learning (UDL) is a way of giving all learners an equal opportunity to learn, preparing the learning environment with flexible tools and materials to better meet the needs of every student.

 Both an educational framework and a set of practical recommendations, UDL offers Learning Guidelines organized into three categories: